The Treatment of Behavioral Addictions in Frisco, Texas

 • Identifying triggers: The therapist helps the individual identify the situations, people, or emotions that trigger the negative behavior.

-• Developing coping skills: The therapist helps the individual develop new, healthier ways of coping with triggers and stressors.
+• Developing coping skills: The therapist teaches the individual new, healthier ways of coping with triggers and stressors.

-• Reinforcement: The therapist encourages and rewards the individual for positive behaviors and progress towards their goals.
+• Reinforcement: The therapist provides positive reinforcement and encouragement for the individual’s progress towards their goals.

 • Practice: The individual practices the new behaviors and coping skills in real-life situations, with the support and guidance of the therapist.